- Dr Anuj Kapilashrami

 I have an interdisciplinary background in sociology and public health with a specialisation in policy and systems research, and sexual and reproductive health.
 I work at the intersections of health politics and development praxis, with particular interest in their interface with gender, human rights and social justice.
 Over the last seventeen years I have worked with various development actors and social movements in India, the UK and Europe in varying capacity: feminist researcher, academic, trainer and policy analyst.

-I am Associate Director (South Asia & DSA lead) at Global Development Academy, a University-wide institution for strengthening research, learning, and teaching on issues related to poverty, inequality, and the research-policy-practice nexus for development.
+I am Associate Director for the Global Development Academy, a University-wide institution for strengthening research, learning, and teaching on issues related to poverty, inequality, and the research-policy-practice nexus for development.

-I have wide-ranging research interest and experience that spreads over fifteen years in both academia and in the third sector.
-My research projects fall under three broad categories: 1) Health policy and governance; specifically, equity and health systems implications of global health initiatives/ partnerships and private sector engagement in health policy; 2) Theoretical and methodological engagement with Governance and the role of social movements in advancing human rights and social justice in health; 3) Gender inequalities, violence and social and structural determinants of health.
+I have wide-ranging research interest and experience that spreads over fifteen years in the academia and in the third sector.
+My research projects fall under three broad categories: 1) Health policy and governance; specifically, equity and health systems implications of global health initiatives/ partnerships and private sector engagement in health policy; 2) Theoretical and methodological engagement with Governance and the role of social movements in advancing human rights and social justice in health; 3) Gender and intersectional inequalities and social and structural determinants of health and violence.

 Ongoing/ completed Research projects: